Youth psychiatric facility faces additional $120K fine

 Assemblyman Gregory Hafen, R-Pahrump, and Sen. Pete Goicoechea, R-Eureka, sent a letter from a former Never Give Up employee to the family services and health departments via a legislative policy analyst on July 1, 2021.

-The six-page letter outlined problems such as untrained staff who did not know how to handle children suffering from mental or behavioral health problems, bullying by staff and patients, and a campus infested with bugs.
+The six-page letter, released Friday by the Department of Health and Human Services, outlined issues such as untrained staff who did not know how to handle children suffering from mental or behavioral health problems, bullying by staff and patients, and a campus infested with bugs.
 The former employee, identified as Daniel Coppock, said he sat with one boy for hours while he waited to be questioned by law enforcement after a staff member gave him cocaine.

 “These are children as young as 8-years-old who are being influenced daily by the hostile environment,” Coppock wrote.
 “I fear that they are being set up for a life of abuse, neglect, and criminal behaviors, rather than receiving mental health treatment.”

-Coppock and a spokesperson for Never Give Up could not immediately be reached for comment on Friday.
+Coppock and a spokesperson for Never Give Up could not immediately be reached for comment Friday.

 Two weeks after Coppock’s letter was sent to the agencies, a family services employee wrote in an internal email that a staff member gave three students cocaine and was “terminated immediately,” and the facility reported the cocaine use to the Nye County Sheriff’s Office, records show.